Abha Singh: Author

-Abha Singh launched her book Stree – Dasha aur Disha which promotes women empowerment by highlighting real-time cases and their legal recourse, and aims to educate women about their rights.
+Abha Singh launched her book Stree – Dasha aur Disha which promotes women's empowerment by highlighting real-time cases and their legal recourse, and aims to educate women about their rights.
 Gul Panag, Bhagyashree and other celebrities praised her on launching the book.

 Activism

-In 2018 she cohosted a seminar on LGBT rights, adultery and the pothole menace in the city of Mumbai alongside advocate Aditya Pratap.
-Actor Zayed Khan, also spoke at the seminar.
+In 2018 she cohosted a seminar on LGBT rights, adultery, and the pothole menace in the city of Mumbai alongside advocate Aditya Pratap.

 She has advocated for menstrual leave for women.

 Abha Singh held a round table discussion in Mumbai on how to make the Prevention of Sexual Harassment (POSH) Act, 2013 more effective in the corporate world.

 Singh partnered with Akancha Srivastava on a campaign against cyber-stalking.
 Called Akancha Against Harassment, the campaign seeks to bring awareness among citizens about the issue of young people, especially girls, being targeted online, their activities tracked and which could even result in real-life manifestations like bullying, harassment and even, in some cases, criminal activities like kidnapping.

 Singh offers legal aid to women with her radio show 'Dhun badal ke toh dekho', cohosted with Vidya Balan.

 Abha Singh gave a seminar on 'Will and succession' for Amdavadi women on March 1 organised by the JITO Ladies Wing, Ahmedabad chapter with an aim to make women aware of their rights.

 Singh said the state government can regulate dance bars but cannot prohibit them.
 Abha Singh said she is happy that the Supreme Court quashed the state government's provision to install CCTV cameras in dance bars as it violated the right to privacy and discouraged people from coming to dance bars.
 She also said the state government was responsible for some of these women "facing penury" without being provided an alternate means of employment.

 Singh believes that women need to be educated for the development of the country.
 Such is her passion for women’s rights that even on her vacation, Abha Singh and her daughter have gone to Riyadh to study the situation of women there.

 Abha Singh walked the ramp for fashion designer Shaina NC’s Fashion Show to raise funds for Cancer Patients Aid Association in Mumbai.
-Sonam Kapoor, Pretty Zinta, Karan Johar, Shweta Bachchan Nanda, among others walked the ramp to create awareness.
+Sonam Kapoor, Pretty Zinta, Karan Johar, and Shweta Bachchan Nanda, among others, walked the ramp to create awareness.